Bhagabanpur: Education

-Bhagwanpur High School at Bhagabanpur is a boys only Bengali medium higher secondary school established in 1923.
+Bhagwanpur High School at Bhagabanpur is a Bengali-medium higher secondary school established in 1923.

 The nearest degree college, Bajkul Milani Mahavidyalaya, was established at Tethi Bari mouza, PO Kismat Bajkul, in 1964.

 Culture

 David J. McCutchion mentions the Kali temple as a 19th-century at-chala where a tiny but a fully developed upper tower is perched on what is basically a char-chala design.

 Dakhsina Kali Temple picture gallery

 Healthcare

 Bhagabanpur Rural Hospital at Bhagabanpur (with 30 beds) is the main medical facility in Bhagabanpur I CD block.
 There are primary health centres at Bibhisanpur (with 10 beds), Kajlagarh (with 6 beds) and Seulipur, PO Paschimbarh (with 6 beds).

+Notable people

+Dr Sheikh Taslim Ali, Professor (Asst.) of Epidemiology and Biostatistics, School of Public Health, The University of Hong Kong; a Commonwealth scholar at Imperial College London, the United Kingdom for his doctoral program.